jefffhaynes/BinarySerializer/README.md

 ### SerializeUntilAttribute ###

-The SerializedUntil attribute can be used to terminate a collection once a specified value is encountered.
-This attribute it not currently supported when deserializing from non-seekable streams.
+The SerializedUntil attribute can be used to terminate a collection once a specified value is encountered, essentially allowing for the creation of "null-terminated" lists or the like.
+This attribute is not currently supported when deserializing from non-seekable streams.

     [SerializeUntil((byte)0)]
     public List<DirectoryRecord> Records { get; set; }